trey/treypiepmeier/src/words/revamp-2019.md

 Newest to oldest.
 Left to right.
 You read your typical blog (or social network) from newest to oldest.
 It only makes sense for that to be the direction of the navigation.
 Why do so many places get this backwards?

 I managed to figure out how to get this working based on [something Duncan Davidson had done](https://twitter.com/trey/status/1205301626661195777), but I’ve since seen what’s [probably a much cleaner way](https://twitter.com/BryceWrayTX/status/1208737887858167811).
-I haven’t tired that out yet, though.
+I haven’t tried that out yet, though.
 It’s not like the output will be any different and I’ve got it hidden away in an `include` anyway. 😃

 ### Main Navigation